 Survival of the fittest

 We all know that they are courageous battle fighters and skillful navigators that blatantly terrorized, plundered and raided medieval Europe.
 They are also famous for their lack of chivalry and good-fellowship amongst each other.
-These two dangerous combination is what made these gruesome and fearless pagans absolutely a forced to be reckoned with.
+These two dangerous combinations are what made these gruesome and fearless pagans absolutely a force to be reckoned with.

 They certainly made their mark in history and their predatorial, brave and violent approach to go after their opponents, explore new routes and raid new lands didn’t go unnoticed.

-If they can boldy instill a lot of fear among their opponents and other people living at that time with their harsh acts and unfazed behavior then I can’t imagine how these daring and well-equipped warriors will act when they are all extremely hungry after an exhausting day of ransacking.
-That will be pure and intense chaos to say the least.
+If they can boldly instill a lot of fear among their opponents and other people living at that time with their harsh acts and unfazed behavior then I can’t imagine how these daring and well-equipped warriors will act when they are all extremely hungry after an exhausting day of ransacking.
+That will be pure and intense chaos, to say the least.